github/opensource.guide/troubleshooting/conduct.md

 ---
-title: Enforcing your code of conduct
+title: Enforcing your open source project code of conduct
 nav: Enforcing your code of conduct
 ---